-Got Bitcoin?
-Or Ethereum?
+Got Bitcoin, Ethereum, XRP, or other cryptocurrencies?
 Do you know anything about the explosively expanding company Coinbase and what it does?
 How about Robinhood or Blockify?
 A recent family law-linked article by the online publication Mediate spotlights those so-called “cryptocurrencies” and “relatively new types of investment vehicles.”
 It does so from the perspective of crypto divorce and dissolution-tied asset division.

 Here’s why to learn about crypto divorce: Once relegated to the near realm of science fiction and forums decidedly out of the mainstream, cryptocurrencies – what they are, what they do, their risk/reward basics, and so forth – are now firmly out of the closet.
 Notwithstanding their baseline complexities and continuing ability to engender passionate debate and even controversy, those alternatives to cash and the gold standard are clearly here to stay.